piedoom/portfolio/content/projects/resamplr.md

 The main objective is to provide a **different** and **better** experience for all users - an experience that is **easier, more intuitive, cleaner, and more developer-friendly** than competitors.

-{{ image(path="resamplr/design3.png") }}
-{{ image(path="resamplr/design4.png") }}
-{{ image(path="resamplr/design5.png") }}
+{{ album3(path1="resamplr/design3.png", path2="resamplr/design4.png", path3="resamplr/design5.png") }}

-# Designing for Sound
+{% grid(type="image", path="resamplr/style3.png", header="Designing for Sound" format="large") %}
     To start, I use complementary colors and angular accents.
 I am party inspired by Jazz-era graphics with bold colors and trapezoidal shapes, as well as how the complementary colors "buzzed" similarly to sound waves.
     I keep UI elements simple, and typefaces utilitarian.
 While the injection of color and style is great, it shouldn't shout over the main attraction, which is audio.

-{{ image(path="resamplr/style3.png") }}
+{% end %}

 ## Putting it together